CodingTrain/website-archive/CONTRIBUTING.md

-If you are unsure about git and GitHub, and how to make your contribution, these [Git and GitHub for Poets tutorials](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) might help.
+If you are unsure about git and GitHub, and how to make your contribution, these [Git and GitHub for Poets tutorials](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) might help. sorry,i don`t know how to contribute in project at github.i just want to create a pull request.
 Happy Coding!